HeardLibrary/digital-scholarship/pubs/omeka/index.md

 aws_secret_access_key = your_secret_access_key
 ```

-Where `your_access_key` and `your_secret_access_key` are the credentials you saved after creating the IAM user for uploading to S3 from your computer.
+where `your_access_key` and `your_secret_access_key` are the credentials you saved after creating the IAM user for uploading to S3 from your computer.
 Save the file in a subdirectory of you home directory called `.aws` (note the dot in front of the name -- this will be a hidden directory).
 This is the correct location for Macs; I'm not sure if it's right for Windows.
 As noted before, do not expose this information publicly, although because of the security role given to the AIM user, the keys can only be used for uploading or deleting in the one S3 bucket.

 3\.
 The Python script [omeka_upload_data.py](https://github.com/baskaufs/bassettassociates/blob/main/code/omeka_upload_data.py) uses some coding to automatically generate tags and original format types.
 The coding is also used to generate unique IDs for the items and file names corresponding to the IDs.
 The meaning of the codes is set in [the global variables section](https://github.com/baskaufs/bassettassociates/blob/8f5b139ede9a4c2107c8879668c2e52b0d04db3e/code/omeka_upload_data.py#L27-L92) of the script.

-The ID is composed of segments separated by underscores.
+The ID is composed of coded segments separated by underscores.
 The first one or two segments specifies any tags to be applied to the item.
 The next to last segment specifies the original format.
 The final segment is numeric and used to differentiate between items of the same type.
 If there are more than four segments, segments from the third to the third from last are ignored.

 Here are some examples: